Killswitch Engage: Musical style, influences, and lyrical themes

-Leach’s father was a minister, and some of his lyrics have been influenced by his Christian upbringing in a 2025 interview he stated:

-Even though I don’t subscribe to organized religion anymore, I like using biblical words here and there to sort of tie in the themes.
+Leach’s father was a minister, and some of his lyrics have been influenced by his Christian upbringing.
+In a 2025 interview, he stated, "Even though I don’t subscribe to organized religion anymore, I like using biblical words here and there to sort of tie in the themes.

-Killswitch Engage's influences include Van Halen, Black Sabbath, Fear Factory, Carcass, At the Gates, Machine Head, Neurosis, Metallica, Iron Maiden, HIM, Megadeth, Suicidal Tendencies, Anthrax, Slayer, Testament, Bad Brains, Agnostic Front, Leeway, Crow Mags and Sick of It All.
+Killswitch Engage's influences include Van Halen, Black Sabbath, Fear Factory, Carcass, At the Gates, Machine Head, Neurosis, Metallica, Iron Maiden, HIM, Megadeth, Suicidal Tendencies, Anthrax, Slayer, Testament, Bad Brains, Agnostic Front, Leeway, Cro-Mags and Sick of It All.
 Both Leach and Jones cited Faith No More singer Mike Patton as their biggest influence.
 Separately Leach has also cited Dan Swanö as a big inspiration as well.

-Adam Dutkiewicz has credited James Hetfield for shaping him as a guitarist, Justin Foley has cited Charlie Benante and “obscure” Russian classical composer as his influences.
+Dutkiewicz has credited James Hetfield for shaping him as a guitarist, Justin Foley has cited Charlie Benante and “obscure” Russian classical composer as his influences.
 Joel Stroetzel guitar playing is inspired by Slayer and Zakk Wylde.
 Mike D’ Antonio has credited his bass style being influenced by Cliff Burton and Harley Flanagan, along with Swedish metal acts.

-Jesse Leach has talked about the band's label of metalcore, stating: "I never liked the term 'metalcore.'
+Leach has talked about the band's label of metalcore, stating: "I never liked the term 'metalcore.'
 I don't think it's an accurate representation of the wide variety of bands that get lumped under that category.
 But I get it.
 People have to categorize stuff and put it into their own little category so they can describe stuff to somebody else.
 I like to say we're more of a metal band.
 It is what it is.
 People are going to use that term whether I like it or not."